thuban87/hindsight-journal/docs/development/Implementation Plan.md

      * Reads the resolved file as ArrayBuffer, creates an ImageBitmap,
      * draws to OffscreenCanvas (or <canvas> fallback) at thumbnail size,
      * exports as WebP blob.
 Wraps in try/catch; returns null on failure.
+     *
+     * iOS FALLBACK: After canvas.toBlob('image/webp'), check the resulting
+     * blob's `type` property. iOS Safari can decode WebP but may silently
+     * fall back to PNG for encoding (canvas.toBlob returns a PNG blob with
+     * type 'image/png' instead of erroring).
+If the blob type is not
+     * 'image/webp', use the PNG blob as-is but log via debugLog() and
+     * account for the larger size in proactive eviction threshold calculations
+     * (PNG thumbnails are ~3-5x larger than WebP).
+     *
+     * iOS PNG PENALTY: On `initialize()`, generate one test thumbnail and
+     * check blob type.
+If PNG, set `this.isPngFallback = true` and
+     * automatically halve `maxThumbnailCount` for the session to prevent
+     * constant quota errors from larger thumbnail sizes.
      */
     private async generateThumbnail(
         imagePath: string,